An Open Book (Six Feet Under): Plot

 Porn star Viveca St. John (Veronica Hart) takes a bubble bath at her house.
 As she details her situation to her cat, the cat accidentally knocks her haircurlers in the bathtub, electrocuting and killing her.

 While accompanying Ruth (Frances Conroy) to church, David (Michael C. Hall) is offered the position of deacon, which his father had before his death.
 While Keith (Mathew St. Patrick) is not delighted as they will have less time together, David believes this can help Fisher & Sons.
 Brenda (Rachel Griffiths) gets Nate (Peter Krause) to hang out with her at her parents' house while they are away for the weekend.
 However, they arrive early and Nate is introduced to her parents, Bernard (Robert Foxworth) and Margaret (Joanna Cassidy).
 Nate is quickly introduced to their psychiatry background, and discovers that Brenda has kept some unnerving details about her, such as her parents writing a book inspired by her.
-He also meets her brother Billy (Jeremy Sisto), who is unstable and suffers from bipolar disorder.
+He also meets her brother Billy (Jeremy Sisto), who is unstable and has bipolar disorder.

 Ruth and Claire (Lauren Ambrose) visit the school counselor, where Claire feels that her family is not happy.
 To cheer her up, Ruth decides to hang out more often with her, but they find they lack the same interests.
 Ruth decides to let Claire skip school so they can travel to San Bernardino and visit Claire's cousin Hannah (Cristine Rose) and her daughter Ginnie (Jordan Ladd).
 However, Claire is annoyed by their "perfect" relationship, with Ginnie not feeling shame for showing love to her mother.
 Ruth does not mind, but grows impatient when she finds that their lifestyle is not feasible for them, and she decides to leave with Claire.

 While arranging Viveca's funeral, David discovers from Nate and Federico (Freddy Rodriguez) about her porn background.
 Her funeral is attended by many of her co-workers, who share her on-set experiences with her.
 Ruth is dismayed upon learning her profession.
 David comes out to Nate, but when he refuses to let Keith come to church with him, Keith accuses him of being a coward and breaks up with him and David later denies his sexuality to his brother.
 The episode ends as David starts his new position as deacon, with his family in attendance.